Food Preservation, Canning Like Grandma!

 - Raw packing- You simply add the raw tomatoes or fruit to the jar.
-Add water or juice to cover food, press the food down into the juice to make sure they are covered.
-Then can use the water boiling method.
+Add water or juice to cover the food, and press the food down into the juice to make sure they are covered.
+They can use the water boiling method.

 A jar of peaches in syrup would sure be nice to eat during the winter months.
 Sugar helps canned fruit keep its shape, color, and taste.

 To make the sugar syrup are as follows:

 - 2 cups of sugar will make a thin syrup.

 - 3 cups of sugar will make a medium syrup.